 What is a Proprietary ERP Framework?

-What is the Difference between Open-Source and Proprietary ERP Framework?
+What is the Difference between Open-Source and Proprietary ERP Frameworks?

 Both open-source and proprietary ERP frameworks have their respective advantages and disadvantages.
 Let’s elaborate on all aspects to make the choice easier for you.